ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 * Select an instance, create an image from that instance's boot volume, and specify different encryption.
 For example, if the instance's boot volume was encrypted with IBM-managed encryption, you can select customer-managed encryption for the new image.

-* Create an image from a boot volume in the list of block storage volumes.
+* Create an image from a boot volume in the list of Block Storage volumes.
 The volume must be a boot volume that is attached to a virtual server instance.

 Depending on the size of the image that you're creating, the job might take from 5 minutes to 1.5 hours.
 You can cancel a job that's taking too long to queue.
 For more information, see [Performance considerations](/docs/vpc?topic=vpc-image-from-volume-vpc-manage#ifv-performance).
 {: note}